 How NOT to Get Rid of Bad Breath

 Knowing what causes your bad breath will help you choose the best way to get rid of it.
 If you’re not sure, you may need to try a few different options before you find one that solves the problem.

 A couple things you shouldn’t rely on, though, are breath mints and mouthwashes.

 Many breath mints, as well as gums, are loaded with sugar to make them taste good.
-According to the nutrition facts label on Altoids® mints, which a lot of people use to freshen their breath, just three of them contain two grams of sugar (not to mention artificial color and flavoring).
+According to the nutrition facts label on one popular mint which a lot of people use to freshen their breath, just three little round mints the size of green peas contain two grams of sugar (not to mention artificial color and flavoring).
 Just imagine what that’s doing to your body if you pop a few of those every couple hours!